 Despite all of these drawbacks, we know that sometimes moving is necessary and inevitable.
 What can you do?
 Here are a few easy things to keep in mind throughout the moving process.

 Try to get your kids excited about the new start.
 Kids can easily fear an unknown place and the stress of having to make new friends.
 And remember, these friendships are very important to their development and identity.
 Some teens might be happy at the thought of a clean slate while others will be devastated about the idea of starting over.

-It can also be helpful to give your child information about where they are moving and potentially allow them to take part in the home search and find activities they will enjoy.
+It can also help to give your child information about where they are moving and potentially allow them to take part in the home search and find activities they will enjoy.
 It will help them to find sports teams and clubs that they did in their old home so they still feel like they have the same outlets available to them.
 You can also plan trips to visit old friends or to have friends come to visit to maintain those relationships.
 Thanks to technology, teens can maintain a virtual relationship with the current peer group through social media, texting, and other mediums.
 There are many positives and negatives related to the use of technology.

-For more information on adolescence and social media visit:
+For more information on adolescence and social media, visit:

 Communicating with your Teen

 Communication is the best way to prepare your teen for a move.
 It is important to have conversations with your teen during the moving process.
-Adults, in general don’t like to feel like they are being forced to do anything.
+Adults, in general, don’t like to feel like they are being forced to do anything.
 A teenager is no different.
 Keeping your teen informed about moving plans and how they will impact him/her is key to the communication process.
-Let them know that their feelings and concerns are heard and make sure to listen and be empathetic.
+Let them know that their feelings and concerns are heard, and make sure to listen and be empathetic.
 Have these conversations early in the process and allow them enough time to not feel rushed and be open to conversation when they need it.
 The worst thing for a teen would be to feel like they have no choice or voice in a big life change.